Makerfabs/Project_IMU-Car-Racing/readme.md

 # STEPS

+The car-racing game is change from : [sipspatidar/car_racing](https://github.com/sipspatidar/car_racing)

 ## Prepare And Burn ESP32_IMU

 **If you have any questions，such as how to install the development board, how to download the code, how to install the library.
 Please refer to :[Makerfabs_FAQ](https://github.com/Makerfabs/Makerfabs_FAQ)**